tari-project/tari-dot-com/_lessons/add_new_localizations.md

 * Committing your localization for review and inclusion in Tari Universe via a pull request.

 ## Step 1 - Create a GitHub account
 If you already have a GitHub account, you can skip this step.
-To sign up to GitHub, follow the instructions provided at GitHub’s documentation site (https://docs.github.com/en/get-started/start-your-journey/creating-an-account-on-github).
+To sign up to GitHub, follow the instructions provided [at GitHub’s documentation site](https://docs.github.com/en/get-started/start-your-journey/creating-an-account-on-github).

 While the steps may vary over time, you will need to perform the following actions:
 * Provide your desired username, password, and email address